Container Registry Concepts

 registry identifier

-A registry identifier is a Container Registry region key and a tenancy namespace.
-It has the following structure:
+A registry identifier includes a Container Registry registry domain and a tenancy namespace, in the format <registry-domain>/<tenancy-namespace>

 For example: